ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 ---

 If you're like me, you know keep down that your friends definitely have more friends than you and you wanted to find out why.
-We'll look at **three different explanations**: a talk-y verbal one, a visual one, and a hardcore math one for all of you who still aren't convinced.
+We'll look at **three different explanations**: **a talk-y verbal one**, **a visual one**, and **a hardcore math one** for all of you who still aren't convinced.

 # Verbal Explanation
 ---